Culture of Aruba

 The culture of Aruba, encompassing its language, music, and cuisine, is diverse and has been influenced by both regional and foreign cultures.
 One significant foreign influence originates from the Iberian Peninsula, which had a significant impact on the island for approximately 137 years, starting c.
 1500.
-These influences were characaterized by a strong religious presence, missionary activities, and economic exploitation.
+These influences were characterized by a strong religious presence, missionary activities, and economic exploitation.

 Since 1636, during the Eighty Years' War (1621–1648), the Dutch played a crucial role in shaping Aruba's identity, driven by their exploratory and mercantile spirit, contributing to the island's modern character.